 Whether you’re gearing up for a tour as soon as you deplane or looking forward to a beachside hut halfway around the globe, there’s no point in draining your energy (and enthusiasm) on trivial annoyances that can be avoided.

-We rounded up our favorite travel tips from 2016 to help you maximize your time, money, and fun on any vacation:
+We rounded up our favorite travel tips to help you maximize your time, money, and fun on any vacation:

 1. Know How to Research Before You Go

 Let’s face it, vacations aren’t cheap!
 Why risk potentially missing out on an activity or attraction that could take your next trip from standard to spectacular?

 That’s why knowing how to tailor destination research to your interests and vacation style tops our list as best tip.
 As a bonus, narrowing down your research also helps to cut down on information overload.

 To up your planning game, start by evaluating your wants and needs for this vacation, as well as your overall travel style:

 - Is your goal for this trip to relax after a busy work year, celebrate a milestone, or challenge yourself to an adventure?

 - What time, budget, or even seasonal weather restrictions will affect your trip?